We really had a lot of fun with this grilled shrimp recipe.

 Place the shrimp on the grill and close the grill cover.

-Check after 3 minutes, they're are beginning to turn pink and showing nice charred grill marks on the bottom then flip the skewers and close the lid.
+Check after 1 minute or so, if they're beginning to turn pink and showing nice charred grill marks on the bottom then flip the skewers and close the lid.

-Check again after another 3 - 4 minutes to ensure they appear fully pink and grill side is showing nice browning and slight charring.
+Check again after another 1 minute or so to ensure they appear fully pink and grill side is showing nice browning and slight charring.

 If they look good, remove the grilled shrimp and serve immediately.